Skip to main content

 Generate a 24-word BIP39 recovery phrase during initialization:

-cloudstic init -encryption-password "your-passphrase" -recovery
+cloudstic init -password "your-passphrase" -add-recovery-key

 Output: